hilbix/tino/howto/program.md

 Because 100 years from now, you will be able to successfully complete a programming task with the use all of only these exact languages.

-> I do not say that you can use this language everywhere.
+> I do not say that you can use this language just everywhere out of the box.
 > For those, see Honorable Mention below.